 There’s something almost admirable about The Bride! — a movie so aggressively weird that you can’t accuse it of playing things safe.
 Unfortunately, admiration isn’t the same thing as enjoyment.

-Maggie Gyllenhaal’s Frankenstein riff definitely shows vision, and Jessie Buckley once again proves she’s one of the most interesting actors working today.
+Maggie Gyllenhaal’s Frankenstein riff definitely shows vision.
+And Jessie Buckley once again proves she’s one of the most interesting actors working today.
 But the movie itself?
 It’s a chaotic, overcooked take that’s ultimately more exhausting than entertaining.

-From there, the film spirals into a strange mix of romance, crime, and social rebellion as the newly revived Bride and the no-longer-lonely monster stumble into a Bonnie-and-Clyde-style partnership while two police detectives (Penelope Cruz and Gyllenhaal’s husband, Peter Sarsgaard) follow closely on their trail.
-Through it all, the Bride questions why she exists at all and what she actually wants out of this bizarre second life.
+From there, the film spirals into a strange mix of romance, crime, and social commentary as the newly revived Bride and the no-longer-lonely monster stumble into a Bonnie-and-Clyde-style partnership while two police detectives (Penelope Cruz and Gyllenhaal’s husband, Peter Sarsgaard) follow closely on their trail.
+Through it all, the Bride questions why she exists at all and what she actually wants out of her bizarre second life.

 That premise is actually kinda cool.
-And to be fair, Gyllenhaal (who directed as well as wrote the film) clearly has a strong artistic point of view.
-The movie is stylish, grimy, and full of big swings — an unexpected follow-up to her feature directorial debut, 2021’s The Lost Daughter, which co-starred Buckley and her Hamnet partner, Paul Mescal, among others.
-It’s the kind of studio film that feels personal, which is something to be commended.
-You can sense Gyllenhaal trying to mash together gothic horror, punk romance, and a meditation on consent and identity.
+And to be fair, Gyllenhaal (who directed and wrote the film) clearly has a strong artistic point of view.
+The movie is stylish, grimy, and full of big swings — an unexpected follow-up to Gyllenhaal’s feature directorial debut, 2021’s much quieter The Lost Daughter, which co-starred Buckley and also featured her Hamnet partner, Paul Mescal, among others.

 But wow, does it get messy.

 The story wanders all over the place, shifting tones and making weird stylistic detours that swing from the doctor’s lab to an anachronistic rave to a high-society soiree.
-One minute The Bride! is a moody monster romance, the next it’s a feminist manifesto (kind of like a female Joker), the next it’s a crime-spree movie reminiscent of, yes, Bonnie and Clyde, then it’s a musical, and then suddenly it’s flirting with surreal art-film territory.
+One minute, The Bride! is a moody monster romance, the next it’s a feminist manifesto (kind of like a female Joker), the next it’s a crime-spree movie reminiscent of, yes, Bonnie and Clyde, then it’s a musical, and then suddenly it’s flirting with surreal art-film territory.
 Some of it works.
 A lot of it doesn’t.

 One thing that definitely doesn’t is the strange creative choice to have Ida be possessed by the spirit of Mary Shelley, the author of the original Frankenstein novel.
 It blurs the line between creation and reality, and doesn’t make the kind of statement Gyllenhaal probably intends it to make.
+(Shelley appears in the original Bride movie, but not like this.)

 Equally distracting is what a family affair the movie is: In addition to Sarsgaard, Maggie also cast her brother Jake Gyllenhaal as a singing and dancing matinee idol that Frank, well, idolizes.
 It’s nice to see them all working together, but it kinda takes you out of the action whenever these two men are on screen.
 (Not that Cruz’s performance helps, either.)